tadpole-share/tadpole-share.github.io/index.md

 ### TADPOLE-SHARE

-To allow further investigation of the methods used in the original challenge, the challenges organizers ask the participants to submit their algorithms / workflows in such a way that they can be repeated for different test and training data sets.
+To allow further investigation of the methods used in the original challenge, the challenges organizers have asked the participants to submit their algorithms / workflows in such a way that they can be repeated for different test and training data sets.
+Some challenge participants have already shared their algorithms.

-### Example TADPOLE Algorithms

 There are currently two algorithms available:
 - [ECM-EB](https://github.com/tadpole-share/tadpole-algorithms/tree/master/tadpole_algorithms/models/ecmeb)